 Eric S. Kennel, Lancaster, PA

 - Vice Chair of the Nazareth Project Board, Eric Kennel has traveled widely and maintains an interest in the Middle East.
 He received his Masters in Public Administration from Penn State University, PA.
 Kennel brings a wealth of knowledge from the nonprofit world to his role as chair of the board’s projects fundraising committee.
 He currently works as Executive Director of Compass Mark in Lancaster, PA.
-Eric and his wife Elizabeth are members of Rivers Edge Fellowship, Lancaster, PA.
+Eric and his wife Elizabeth are members of Laurel Street Mennonite Church, Lancaster, PA.